 The idea of a Master Plan for Minda’s Brighton site was conceived in 2007.
 Since then there has been significant discussion, consultation, collaboration and planning with various key groups, all contributing to the future of the 28 hectare site.

+The $260+ million Master Plan includes new accommodation, work and lifestyle options, green spaces, community facilities and retirement living.
 In addition, a number of exciting design features, including the creation of a wetland area, amphitheater, community garden, coastal nursery, pedestrian friendly paths and integration with the coastal park.